ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 * Because we needed many connectors at board edges but we didn't really need access to components from above or below the board, stacking multiple PCBs allowed us to use space more efficiently than in a monolithic design; our stack could add as much functionality as we wanted, all while staying within a 4.5" x 4.5" footprint.
 * Because I designed a uniform pin connection interface for the stacking headers, I could defer design decisions for different modules.
 So I could design the motion plane without having to account for or commit to the constantly-changing requirements for a future illumination plane to control lasers and LEDs the way I had to when I was laying out all components for all functionalities on the same board in the monolithic design.
 This modularity also let us assemble and test modules independently before committing to design decisions on other modules.
 This goes back to the concepts of modularity and hierarchy as discussed by Saltzer & Kaashoek.
+* Because functionalities were divided into separate modules, we could easily fix errors, change components, or upgrade one module without having to reassemble the entire system, the way we needed to do in the previous design iteration.
+For example, when we needed to add more pins to a connector on the processing plane for some off-board components, we just needed to replace the processing plane, and we could keep using the same motion plane as before.
 * Because it became easy to add future requirements or functionalities by adding or upgrading or making variations on modules, it became easy to imagine developing design variants for special microscopes beyond the core design.

 This design was also successful in that other projects my lab is involved in have started using the driver stack, even with only the processing plane and motion plane, what I had planned for.
 Early prototyping work in the Pufferfish ventilator project used this version of the driver stack as the core of the ventilator electronics, with many of the unassigned GPIO pins used for new sensors in the prototype: